Rising 6th Grade Information

 ------------------------------6th Grade Year-Long Exploratory Course Descriptions--------------------------

 Chorus 6 - Students have the opportunity to participate in the chorus.
-Choral students study and perform a variety of music genres.
+Choral students study and perform a variety of music types.
 Students will also be introduced to basic music theory and musicianship.

 Orchestra 6 - Students will begin the study and performance of a string instrument of their choice including violin, viola, cello, or bass.
 Instruction will include basic music competencies such as note reading, rhythm, instrument position and posture, and tone and intonation.